The best of 2020: Cameras, lenses, software, accessories and more | Photofocus

 Jemma Pollari added, “It’s a recent release, but the potential of LuminarAI for reducing repetitive work is very exciting.
 I foresee this software becoming an essential part of my workflow as a portrait photographer.
 It effectively replaces a bunch of different touch-up products, plus automates the work needed to apply them.”

-Also recognized was Capture One 21 and Nik Software’s fall update, each with 12.5% of the vote.
+Also recognized were Capture One 21 and Nik Software’s fall update, each with 12.5% of the vote.

 Best accessory: WANDRD FERNWEH Backpack and Lume Cube Panel Mini